chavacava/chavacava.github.io/_posts/2022-04-01-interfaces.md

 type writer interface {
     Write([]byte) error
 }

+func Copy(source reader, destination writer) error {
+    ... bytes = source.Read() ... destination.Write(bytes) ...
+}
 ```

-Then when calling `Copy` we can pass as `source` any component exposing a `Read` method (the same for `destination` and `Write` but you already got the point)
+Then when calling `Copy` we can pass as `source` any component exposing a `Read` method (the same for `destination` and `Write`,  you already got the point)
-And, very important, these components are not aware they implement these interfaces (in fact, in the example, interfaces are declared as not public)
+And, very important, these components are not aware they implement these interfaces (notice that, in the example, interfaces are declared as not public)
 That means we can call `Copy` by passing components whom are not under our control (we can not do that in Java)

-Of course you can define small interfaces (a.k.a. _role interfaces_) in Java, and in other languages with nominal subtyping, but it demands more work: when adding a new interface you need to update the list of implemented interfaces of all implementing classes.
+Of course you can define small interfaces (a.k.a. _role interfaces_) in Java, and in other languages with nominal subtyping, but it demands more work: when adding a new interface you need to update the list of implemented interfaces of all implementing classes (if possible!).
 Some people see this as a good thing because it avoids _accidental subtyping_.
-Beyond the extra work, striving to small interfaces is always a winning bet.
+Beyond the extra work required by the nominal subtyping, striving for small interfaces is always a winning bet.

+Interfaces are also very helpful when writing tests by easing the use of mocked components.
+Here again, small interfaces are preferable to big ones.